Macintosh Portable

-The Macintosh Portable is a portable computer that was designed, manufactured, and sold by Apple Computer, Inc. from September 1989 to October 1991.
-It is the first battery-powered Macintosh, which garnered significant excitement from critics, but sales to customers were quite low.
-It featured a fast, sharp, and expensive monochrome active-matrix LCD screen in a hinged design that covered the keyboard when the machine was not in use.
-The Portable was one of the early consumer laptops to employ an active-matrix panel—only the most expensive of the initial PowerBook line, the PowerBook 170, had such a panel.
-The machine was designed to deliver high performance, at the cost of increased price and weight.
-The Portable was discontinued in October 1991.
+The Macintosh Portable is the first battery-powered portable computer, designed, manufactured, and sold by Apple Computer from September 1989 to October 1991.
+It was among the first consumer laptop computers to use an active-matrix liquid-crystal display (LCD), which was praised for its crisp image quality and fast response time.
+The Macintosh Portable was designed to deliver desktop-class performance, resulting in a relatively high price and weight.
+Although it received favorable reviews, it sold poorly.

-The Macintosh Portable can run Macintosh System 6.0.4 through System 7.5.5.

 Background

 By the late 1980s, Macintosh users yearned for a portable version of their computer.
 Don Crabb titled his February 1989 column in BYTE "Hey Apple, I Need a Laptop".
-While third-party Macintosh conversions such as Dynamac and Colby existed, they were very expensive, and some are as heavy as or heavier than Apple's compact Macs; Crabb's column's subtitle was "The time has come for a portable mac that doesn't strain your arms or your credit line".
+While third-party Macintosh conversions such as Dynamac and Colby existed, they were very expensive, and some as heavy as or heavier than Apple's compact Macs; Crabb's column's subtitle was "The time has come for a portable Mac that doesn't strain your arms or your credit line".

 Hardware

 The Macintosh Portable's pointer is a built-in trackball that can be removed and located on either side of the keyboard, and can also be replaced with a numeric keypad if a mouse is being used.
 There were three drive configurations available for Macintosh Portable.
 A Portable could ship with one floppy drive, with two floppy drives, or with a hard drive and a floppy drive.
-The floppy drive is 1.44 MB.
+The floppy drive is a 1.44 MB SuperDrive.
 Most Macintosh Portable units came with a hard drive, a custom-engineered Conner CP-3045 (known by Apple as "Hard Disk 40SC").
 It holds 40 MB of data, consumes less power compared to most hard drives of its time, and has a proprietary 34-pin SCSI connector; third-party adapters that allow standard SCSI drives to be used on the Portable exist.
 At 16 lb and 4 in thick, the Portable is a heavy and bulky portable computer.
 The main contributor to the Portable's weight and bulk was its lead–acid battery.

+The Portable went on sale on September 20, 1989, at a cost of and when equipped with the 40 MB hard drive.
+On April 1, 1990, Apple cut the price to or with the hard drive.

+On February 11, 1991, Apple introduced a revision to the Portable with a backlit screen, at a cost of for a model with 2 MB of RAM and a 40 MB hard drive and for a model with 4 MB of RAM and a 40 MB hard drive.